Women’s Top Seeds Fall In Indian Wells As Composed Zverev Slips Past Murray

 In the second set tiebreaker, Zverev was up 3-0, but Murray battled back to 4-5 before Zverev finished him out at the net.

-On a day when more seeds went out, unseeded Shelby Rogers stunned US Open runner-up Leylah Fernandez in a grueling three-setter on the WTA side of the draw.
+Tsitsipas will face Alex De Minaur of Australia, who beat Chile’s Cristian Garin 6-4, 6-2 in straight sets.

-“She has a great future ahead of her.”
-Today was a lucky day for me, and I’m looking forward to the quarter-finals.”
-Rogers will face Jelena Ostapenko, the 24th seed, who defeated second seed Iga Swiatek of Poland in straight sets.
+Tsitsipas, 23, finished runner-up in the French Open this year, becoming the first Greek to reach a Grand Slam final.

-After splitting the first two sets, Rogers broke a 4-4 tiebreaker deadlock with a backhand winner, then won the next two points to clinch the match.
+On a day when additional high seeds were knocked out, unseeded Shelby Rogers defeated US Open runner-up Leylah Fernandez in a long three-setter on the WTA side of the draw.

-The 23rd-seeded Fernandez maintained service in the third set’s long 12th game to force a tiebreaker.
-She got an after seeing off one match point.
+Rogers defeated Fernandez, a Canadian teenager, 2-6, 6-1, 7-6.
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.